Md-Abu-Omayer-Babu/-Word_Guessing_Game/word_guessing_game/README.md

 ## Notes

+- UI matches the legacy look: list-style labels and button fonts/placements.
 - Tkinter ships with Python.
 Pygame is required only for sounds; if it fails to initialize, the game runs without audio.
+- Letter buttons use the `Pacifico` font; if it's not installed, Tk will use a fallback.